Sgun369/holbertonschool-shell/init_files_variables_and_expansions/README.md

 a script that prints the result of addition of 128 with the value stored in the environment variable TRUKNOWLEDGE 9.Divide and rule: a script that prints the result of POWER divided by DIVIDE followed by a new line
+10. Love is anterior to life posterior to death initial of creation and exponent of breath